Internal Development Committee Dashboard

 Goals on the Green Golf Classic

-• Confirmed/identified sponsors include Raymond James and CommsResource.
+• Confirmed/identified sponsors include Raymond James, CommsResource, and Safelite.

 • Auction items include Schooley Dental, Tennis Ltd, OSU tickets, and Luxe & Lemons.